takefumi-yoshii/redux-aggregate-docs/docs/subscriptions.md

 ### 🛠 Expand reducer progressively

-Subscription map in the same file scope where defined state.
+Define subscription map in the same file scope where defined state.
 It looks like a mutations but does not generate an `ActionType / ActionCreator`.
 Unit subscription is equivalent to prior reducer sorted by conventional switch statement.